Bharatbytes/landingpage-migrate/README.md

 # Website Link:
 https://bharatbytesdev.web.app/
 # Project Overview
-This project aims to showcase the rich and diverse cultural and heritage landscape of India.
-The website serves as an informative portal where users can explore various aspects of Indian traditions, art forms, languages, festivals, historical monuments, and more.
+This project will showcase India's rich and diverse cultural and heritage landscape.
+The website is an informative portal where users can explore various aspects of Indian traditions, art forms, languages, festivals, historical monuments, and more.
 The objective is to promote and preserve the unique cultural identity of India for future generations while offering an engaging user experience.

 # Features